Qiskit/RFCs/0015-estimator-interface.md

 The tuple of dimensions, one for each axis, is called the shape of the `nd-array`.
 For example, 1D list of 10 objects (typically numbers) is a vector and has shape `(10,)`; a matrix with 5 rows and 2 columns is 2D and has shape `(5, 2)`; a single number is 0D and has an empty shape tuple `()`; an `nd-array` with shape (20, 10, 5) can be interpreted as a length-20 list of 10×5 matrices.

-We propose the constraint that a `BindingsArray` instance and an `ObservablesArray` instance that live in the same task must have shapes that are broadcastable, in which case, the `Estimator` promises to return one expectation value estimate for each element of the broadcasted shape.
+We propose the constraint that a `BindingsArray` instance and an `ObservablesArray` instance that live in the same PUBs must have shapes that are broadcastable, in which case, the `Estimator` promises to return one expectation value estimate for each element of the broadcasted shape.

 Here are some examples of common patterns expressed in terms of array broadcasting, and their accompanying visual representation in the figure that follows: